Catholic Church in Djibouti

 The Catholic Church in Djibouti is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

+Catholicism came to Djibouti in 1885, when the first French Capuchin missionaries arrived.

 There are around 5,000 Catholics and five Catholic parishes all over the country - just less than 1% of the total population.
 The country forms a single, exempt diocese - the Diocese of Djibouti.